 Despite the ongoing pandemic and the looming threat of COVID-19’s latest variant, China’s economy still posted notable growth in 2021.
 According to data released by China’s National Bureau of Statistics, the country’s economy grew a record 18.3% in the first quarter of 2021 relative to the same quarter last year.
 The retail industry accounts for over 30% of this growth fueled by the eCommerce business that is currently booming and continues to flourish in China.

-With a growing population of 1.4 billion people, ecommerce has become one of the most lucrative businesses in China that was enhanced further by the pandemic.
+With a growing population of 1.4 billion people, eCommerce has become one of the most lucrative businesses in China which were enhanced further by the pandemic.
 Lockdowns forced people to stay in their homes, performing almost all errands online to meet their needs.
 This has made China’s digital ecosystem more attractive than ever.
 However, China’s digital economy is set up differently from the rest of the world.
-The following strategies will help give you an idea about how to prepare and how to evaluate your business’ readiness to expand within China.
+The following strategies will help give you an idea about how to prepare and how evaluate your business's readiness to expand within China.

 Connection with the audience using China's unique social media environment